cisco-open/DeepVision/Ethosight/README.md

 ## Running Ethosight GPU Servers

+You can run Ethosight system as client server system or as core system that scales on multiple GPU servers Before running you should set up environment variables in `bin/env_variables_setup.sh` Then pls run.

+`source ./bin/env_variables_setup.sh`

 To run Ethosight GPU Servers, you can use the `runserver.sh` script with the `runserver` argument.
 This script starts a server that can process requests from the Ethosight system.

 Here's how to run the `runserver.sh` script: